linjungz/chat-with-your-doc/README.md

 ## Configuration

+### Azure OpenAI Services

 1. Obtain your Azure OpenAI API key, Endpoint and Deployment Name from the [Azure Portal](https://portal.azure.com/).

-2. Create `.env` in the root dir and set the environment variable in the file:
+2. Create `.env` in the root dir and set the environment variables in the file:

 ```
 OPENAI_API_BASE=https://your-endpoint.openai.azure.com